 Often the fever, chills, and weakness begin 2 to 3 days before belly cramps or diarrhea start.

 Symptoms tend to be worse in older adults, young children, and pregnant women.
 They can also be more severe in people who have health problems that affect the immune system.
-These include HIV, the virus that causes AIDS.
+These include people living with HIV infection.